James Ngcobo

 Bio:

-James is an award-winning actor who metamorphosed into a multi award-winning director who has created a new vision for staging works at the theatre.
-His passion for working with emerging actors, young designers and for mentoring young industry enthusiasts has yielded impressive results.
+James is also an award-winning actor who has metamorphosed into a multi-award-winning director who has created a new vision for staging works at the theatre.
+His passion for working with emerging actors and young designers and for mentoring young industry enthusiasts has yielded impressive results.

-2016 he wrote and directed Songs of Migration with Hugh Masekela and Sibongile Khumalo as lead musicians.
-The production played to full houses at the Market and was followed by a successful international tour to Washington DC Kennedy Centre, Hackey Empire and Amsterdam.
-He also adapted E’skia Mphahlele short story The Suitcase that toured six cities in London for six weeks.
+In 2016, he wrote and directed Songs of Migration, with Hugh Masekela and Sibongile Khumalo as lead musicians.
+The production played to full houses at the Market and was followed by a successful international tour to Washington DC Kennedy Centre, Hackey Empire, and Amsterdam.
+He also adapted E’skia Mphahlele's short story The Suitcase, which toured six cities in London for six weeks.

-James versatility has seen him undertake commercial work in the directing of the MTN Flash mob at Park Station and the 100 Faces of Madiba produced on behalf of Tourism Indaba in Durban.
+James' versatility has seen him undertake commercial work, including directing the MTN Flash mob at Park Station and the 100 Faces of Madiba produced on behalf of Tourism Indaba in Durban.

-James continues to create work that is engaging, challenging and entertaining that keeps him young at heart.
+James continues to create work that is engaging, challenging, and entertaining, which keeps him young at heart.

 Voice Samples: